adityachandra1/backend-assign-pp/README.md

 ```

 - 10 random authors and multiple book entries for each author will automatically be created whenever the server starts/restarts.
 (Done using Faker.js)
+- Default password the the randomly generated accounts is "password".